At a glance:

 An Alternative Response

-The second option is not so easy because to engage in meaningful and substantive negotiation the customer must be prepared to walk away if they cannot negotiate an acceptable agreement.
+The second option is not so easy because to engage in meaningful and substantive negotiation the customer must be prepared to walk away if they cannot achieve an acceptable agreement.
 Sure, they can bluff and suggest they will walk away.
 But it's quite likely the Salesforce seller will call their bluff.
 Expert negotiators pursue CRM negotiation strategies built on real options and not on pretense.

 Reassessing Your Options

-Salesforce is the market leader.
+Salesforce is the CRM market leader.
 The company projects itself as an innovator.
 Customers know Salesforce is a higher priced CRM system but that's an acceptable investment to achieve big goals such as digital or business transformation.
 Well, at least that's the thinking at the time of purchase.

 But now it's three years later and the customer isn't the trail blazer they thought they would be.
 They are not using those groundbreaking and disruptive capabilities that justified the price premium at the time of purchase.
 In fact, the customer is using the standard features available from pretty much any CRM application.